 - Maximum grant amount: $5,000

-Vermont based agricultural and forestry businesses who meet two of the following three criteria and have three or more wholesale accounts.
+Vermont based agricultural and forestry businesses that meet the following criteria are eligible to receive funds through this grant:

-- Business is registered with the Vermont Secretary of State and have been in business for over one (1) year with an address indicating that they preform substantial functions in Vermont.
+Business is registered with the Vermont Secretary of State and has been in business for over one (1) year with an address indicating that they perform substantial functions in Vermont.

-- The product, if substantially transformed, was made in Vermont.
+The product, if substantially transformed, was transformed in Vermont

 Trade Show Assistance Grant (TSAG) grants can mitigate the financial risks associated with exhibiting at trade shows and provide an excellent opportunity to network with wholesale buyers.
 Applicants should outline all marketing activities for the upcoming year for which they seek reimbursement.
 The following criteria must be met for a successful application.